-Take Our Chances And Check-In At Exactly 24 Hours
+Take Your Chances And Check In At Exactly 24 Hours

 This used to be the only way to get a good boarding spot for Southwest.
-Check-In opens up at 24 hours before your flight and the sooner you check in, the better your boarding number.
-We could hope people flying from Orlando will be too busy enjoying our local theme parks or melting from the 90+ degree temperatures and will miss the exact moment to check in.
+Check in opens up 24 hours before your flight and the sooner you check in, the better your boarding number.
+There’s a chance people will miss the exact moment to check in.
 Since it’s just the two of us, there’s a good chance as long as we’re in group B that we can snag two seats together as long as one of us is willing to sit in the middle seat.

 Maybe that’s not the best plan and it’s always good to have a backup, just in case.